gnanet/ssl.ca/README.md

 ### Entropy Source

-The default choice of entropy (randomness) is the /dev/urandom device and this is probably okay for most sites.
-However, for the most security with regard to entropy, you may consider using /dev/random for public certificate authorities.
+The default choice of entropy (randomness) is the `/dev/urandom` device and this is probably okay for most sites.
+However, for the most security with regard to entropy, you may consider using `/dev/random` for public certificate authorities.

-The disadvantage to using /dev/random is that it may take your system a long time to generate enough kernel entropy to complete the request.
+The disadvantage to using `/dev/random` is that it may take your system a long time to generate enough kernel entropy to complete the request.
 This can be especially true on virtual machines.
-The /dev/urandom device will continue to give decent entropy without blocking even after the kernel's entropy pool is depleted.
+The `/dev/urandom` device will continue to give decent entropy without blocking even after the kernel's entropy pool is depleted.

-Earlier versions of this package (v0.1 and v0.2) used a static "random-bits" file as the source of entropy.
+Earlier versions of this package (v0.1 and v0.2) used a static `random-bits` file as the source of entropy.
 If this file was updated with fresh entropy before every signing operation, this would be okay.
 However, it is more likely that the same entropy will be used more than once and this is not a secure